Skip to content

 You’ll take out a decreasing term life insurance policy for a fixed period of time, called the ‘term’.
 Your premiums can be either annual or in monthly payments.

 The amount the life insurance policy pays out falls as the insurance term progresses, on a monthly or yearly basis.
 It will be down to zero by the end of the term.
-That means if you were to die near the beginning of the term, your loved ones would receive more money than if you died nearer to the end of the term.

 What are the pros and cons of decreasing term life insurance?

 • Cheaper to buy: Monthly premiums are often lower than with other types of life cover.
-That’s because the amount of cover you need from an insurance provider reduces over the course of a policy.

 • Protect your mortgage: Decreasing term life insurance is a popular type of life policy with people who have a repayment mortgage.
 The amount paid out should decrease broadly in line with your mortgage.
-This should be enough for your loved ones to remain in the family home if you die.

-• No maturity value: If you live beyond the end of the plan, there’ll be no pay-out after the policy ends.
+• No maturity value: If you live beyond the end of the plan, there’ll be no payout after the policy ends.

-• The amount of cover might not be enough for everything: if your payout has reduced in value over time, it may not cover other things like outstanding debts, childcare, living expenses or funeral costs.
+• The amount of cover might not be enough for everything: If your payout has reduced in value over time, it may not cover other things like outstanding debts, childcare, living expenses or funeral costs.

 What other types of cover should I think about?